-The Swedish company Lantmännen, which includes Unibake, is an international food and agriculture cooperative owned by around 27,000 Swedish farmers.
-Its bakery products division, Unibake, is one of Europe’s largest bakery groups.
-The German head office is based in Bremen and is responsible for all business activities in Germany, Austria and Switzerland.
+The Swedish company Lantmännen is an international agri-food cooperative owned by around 27,000 Swedish farmers.
+Its baked goods division, Unibake, is one of Europe’s largest bakery groups.
+The German headquarters is based in Bremen and manages all business activities in Germany, Austria and Switzerland.

 The second coffee company on the list has its largest roastery in Bremen, producing half a million packs of filter coffee a day.
-Bremen is also the location of the Minden-based company’s European central office.
+In Bremen is also located the European central office of this company from Minden.
 Apart from coffee, Melitta is mainly known for its paper filters – which is only fitting, as it was Melitta Bentz who invented the coffee filter in 1908.

-Mondelez, formerly known as Kraft Foods, is based in the US and is one of the world’s largest food and beverage companies, with more than 83,000 employees.
-The company’s products include Milka chocolate, Philadelphia cream cheese, dips and sauces (Miracle Whip).
+Mondelez, formerly known as Kraft Foods, is based in the US and is one of the world’s largest food and beverage companies, with more than 80,000 employees.
+The company’s products include Milka chocolate, Philadelphia cream cheese, dips and sauces („Miracel Whip“).
 Its German head office is located in Bremen.

 A company from Greenland is not something you come across every day.
 Royal Greenland, which operates international fishing fleets and fish processing plants, is Greenland’s largest company.
 Bremen is home to its sales and administration office for the German market.
-It’s no coincidence that the name is similar to that of Greenland Seafood (no. 4).
-Royal Greenland sold off that company in 2013, since when it has been operating under its new name.
+It’s no coincidence that the name is similar to that of Greenland Seafood (no. 5).
+Royal Greenland sold off that company in 2013, which has been operating under its new name since then.